bharnett/PairRateHandler/README.md

 ### Functions
 - CalcNewRate:  Utilizes all the prooperties to calculate a rate based on rates fround in the 'RateTools.PairRateList'.
 If it cannot find a common currency between the two provided pairs, it will throw an InvalidOperationException.
 Returns a PairRate class.

+##RateTools Class
+Contains many static functions for calculation or providing functionality to the other classes.

+### Functions
+- Rankings: Returns a list of strings that are the currency codes.
+Their index in this list is their rank.
+- GetRate: Returns a double that is the rate between two currencies and two amounts.
+- GetRate: Returns a PairRate based on an input of two Pair classes.
+- RateGetter: